 3. Take a look at how far you’ve come

-You’ve grown a lot mentally and became more skilled in blogging and marketing since you started, wouldn’t you agree?
-If that’s the case, you should be proud of yourself for getting this far because most people fail at blogging by becoming impatient and giving up too early.
+If that’s the case, you should be proud of yourself for getting this far because most bloggers fail from becoming too impatient and giving up too early.

 4. Look at other bloggers who inspire you